MohammedAlsayed/encoder-decoder-ALFRED/README.md

 ![](plots/local_attention_glove_val.png)
 ![](plots/local_attention_glove_loss.png)

-- I implemented the Transformer Encoder Decoder but didn't have time to compare to run it and compare it with the attention encoder decoder
+- I implemented the Transformer Encoder Decoder but didn't have time to run it and compare it with the attention encoder decoder